-Identification of Vulnerable People
+4.5 Identification of Vulnerable People

-Under the Local Government Act 2000, the Council has a responsibility to ensure the economic, social and environmental well-being of the community that they serve.
-In emergencies, the Council supports the emergency services in mitigating its effects, coordinating the provision of welfare support to the community, and taking on a leading role in the recovery from emergencies.
-The Council and its constituent departments maintain agreed protocol and procedures to:
+Under the Local Government Act 2000, the council has a responsibility to ensure the economic, social and environmental well-being of the community that they serve.
+In emergencies, the council supports the emergency services in mitigating its effects, coordinating the provision of welfare support to the community, and taking on a leading role in the recovery from emergencies.
+The council and its constituent departments maintain agreed protocol and procedures to:

-- i.
-Access information to identify known vulnerable people and to process the data into a useable format for multi-agency responders - 4.5 ii.
-Work with multi-agency partners to identify all vulnerable people dependent to the type of incident - iii.
-Share relevant information with each other
+- Access information to identify known vulnerable people and to process the data into a useable format for multi-agency responders - Work with multi-agency partners to identify all vulnerable people dependent to the type of incident - Share relevant information with each other

-In doing so, the Council seeks to ensure that its emergency response activities and support to the community is proportionate and purposeful to the need of those within its community.
+In doing so, the council seeks to ensure that its emergency response activities and support to the community is proportionate and purposeful to the need of those within it.

-Community Engagement and Cohesion
+4.6 Community Engagement and Cohesion

-Linked closely to its lead role in the recovery from an emergency, the Council also has a key role in community engagement during an emergency.
-This includes, but is not limited to, operational services with direct engagement in community matters, locally elected Councillors and Members of Parliament and, indirectly, through the plethora of voluntary agencies, charities and faith communities with whom the Council operates on a daily basis.
+Linked closely to its lead role in the recovery from an emergency, the council also has a key role in community engagement during an emergency.
+This includes, but is not limited to, operational services with direct engagement in community matters, locally elected Councillors and Members of Parliament and, indirectly, through the plethora of voluntary agencies, charities and faith communities with whom the council operates on a daily basis.